I have found dozens of companies that practice good CSR, but I have fallen in love with Dove.

-I do want to disclose that Dove isn’t paying me for this post nor am I a medical professional so the views I express are entirely my own.
+I want to disclose that Dove isn’t paying me for this post nor am I a medical professional.
+The views I express are entirely my own.
 Please do what is best for yourself and use whatever health care products that you wish.

 Now then, here are the 4 reasons why Dove’s Real Beauty Campaign is great CSR